turri21/CDi_Senhor/README.md

 ## FAQ, Issues and Quirks

-The production quality of the CD-i hardware and the software running on it is sometimes questionable.
+The production quality of CD-i hardware and software is sometimes questionable.
-For this reason, I've created a small list of some known quirks, someone might suspect of being caused by emulation errors but are also present on the real machine.
+For this reason, I've created a list of some known quirks, one might suspect of being caused by emulation errors but are also present on the real machine.

 * Is the "Digital Video Cartridge" supported?